-ITAR Lawyers for Import/Export Investigations, ITAR Audits & Compliance
+ITAR Attorneys for ITAR Audits & Defense Services

 Importers and exporters conducting international trade across U.S. borders face a host of compliance obligations and law enforcement risks.
 Our ITAR lawyers assist domestic and foreign companies with all federal import/export matters, including ITAR audits.

 The federal government imposes strict laws when it comes to the export of defense-related products or technical data in hopes of keeping technology and information out of the wrong hands.
 The International Traffic in Arms Regulations (ITAR) is the name given to the regulatory framework.
 While the end goal of ITAR is understandable, the burden ITAR places on the businesses that are subject to the regulations cannot be overstated.

 For domestic and foreign companies engaged in international trade across U.S. borders, federal compliance needs to be a top priority.
 U.S. Customs and Border Protection (CBP) and other federal agencies strictly enforce the nation’s import and export control laws, and importers and exporters face a host of compliance obligations – and law enforcement risks – under other federal statutes as well.

 For importers and exporters, non-compliance can lead to administrative, civil, and criminal penalties.
 In order to avoid these penalties, importers and exporters need to make compliance a top priority, and they need to engage experienced defense counsel (i.e. ITAR lawyer) at the first sign of a federal audit or investigation.